egeorjon/GoLyat/README.md

 **Change the site's layout according the device width**

-**Goliath** is based on the [BootStrap](https://getbootstrap.com/) framework.
+**Goyat** is based on the [BootStrap](https://getbootstrap.com/) framework.
 This framework use a set of breakpoints to adjust the site layout according the device with
 ```scss
     $grid-breakpoints: (
     xs: 0,          # eXtra Small